reuk/parallel-reverb-raytracer/cmd/parallel_raytrace.1.md

 has an 8-band volume, a position, and a time.
 These impulses are attenuated depending on their direction from the microphone, using either polar-pattern or HRTF coefficients.

+The 'speaker' (polar-pattern) attenuation model multiplies the amplitude of each Impulse by a polar pattern defined by the facing-direction of a virtual microphone capsule and a 'shape' coefficient.

+The 'HRTF' attenuation model checks the difference between the direction in which a virtual head is facing, and the direction from the head position to the Impulse's position.
+It calculates the azimuth and elevation of the Impulse direction relative to the head, then uses these values to look up suitable attenuation coefficients in a table.
+It also adjusts the time of the Impulse based on the impulse position, so that if the impulse arrived from the left side, it appears in the left channel before the right.
+Currently, the attenuation coefficient table is hard-coded into the program, though a future update may allow the coefficients to be chosen at run-time.

 After attenuation, each band is filtered, and then the bands are summed together to produce a single full-spectrum response.
 This response can optionally be normalized, volume-scaled, and trimmed.